 Continuing Care and Levels of Treatment

 Prior to completion of treatment, all clients will participate in a one-week healing ceremony where they will engage in solo experiences that will help them prepare for the future.
 Once this rite of passage ceremony is completed, clients will return to base camp where they will work on aftercare planning, develop a relapse prevention plan, and create a support system that will sustain the progress they have made.
-Since we understand that recovery is a lifelong process that extends beyond a client’s time at Four Circles, we work closely with each client, their families, and referral sources to create a detailed discharge and aftercare plan.
+Since we understand that recovery is a lifelong process that extends beyond a client’s time with us at our center, we work closely with each client, their families, and referral sources to create a detailed discharge and aftercare plan.

 Four Circles offers a Sober Living Transition Program for adult males, ages 18 to28, who are in the process of transitioning from a primary abuse treatment program into independent living.
 This program is at least 14 days in length and provides clients with a number of therapeutic methods including individual therapy, group therapy, family therapy, and medication management.
 Additionally, adventure- based trips are taken every weekend.

 Finally, Four Circles offers a 28-day Relapse Prevention Program specifically for individuals who are in transitional living or have completed a primary treatment program that are in need of this additional level of care or have relapsed while in step-down care.